 - 1 teaspoon vanilla

 - 1 cup coconut milk (or other non-dairy alternative). *See Notes

 - 1/2 teaspoon lemon zest

 Preheat oven to 400 degrees.
 Line a muffin tin with twelve paper liners.
 In a large bowl, whisk together dry ingredients: flours, baking powder, baking soda, salt, ground ginger and shredded coconut.
 Set aside.

 In a small bowl, combine lemon zest and turbinado sugar with your fingers.
 Evenly distribute zest into sugar.
 This releases natural oils in the zest, resulting in a more pronounced lemon flavored sugar.
-Add to dry ingredients.
+Set aside.

 Stir wet ingredients into dry (do not over-mix).
 Gently stir in blueberries.
 Use an ice cream scooper to fill muffin tin.
 Fill to top, using a silicone spatula to get every bit in your bowl.
 Batter will be wet.

 Sprinkle tops with turbinado sugar, crushed slivered almonds (or seeds of choice) and blueberries.
 Do not skip the turbinado sugar-it helps to create a crackly, golden brown top.
 If using slivered almonds, crush lightly.
 This will create a nicer looking muffin top.